Developer1510/Developer1510.github.io/README.md

 So you want to contribute to the wonderful world of satellite imagery?
 Just follow these instructions and you'll be started in no time!

-The pins are exported from EO Browser, where the satellite, date, location, visualization and description are all set.
-The pins are exported from EO Browser, and uploaded to the Pin Library using git.
+The pins are exported from EO Browser, where the satellite, date, location, visualization and description are all set, and finally uploaded to the Pin Library using git.
+If you're not familiar with how to configure and export the pins from EO Browser, take a look at the chapter 2, and return to the chapter 1 when you'r pins are exported.

 When you commit your changes, our team will check your contribution in the shortest possible time.